- SAP is continually fighting against the perception that its applications are difficult to integrate.

 - Google: When a video becomes viral on YouTube, Google copies this video to hundreds or thousands of servers across the globe to make this data available to users as fast as possible.

 - Netflix: When Netflix starts a new season of the Game of Thrones its run thousands of new servers to broadcast content.
-Running 10-12 additional application servers to improve overall performance during a December rum-up is not feasible in the SAP ecosystem.
+Running 10-12 additional application servers to improve overall performance during a December run-up is not feasible in the SAP ecosystem.

 - Visa: For Visa, it is entirely reasonable to handle 4000 transactions per second.
 This is much higher than any single server could handle.
 When you are paying for your coffee at Starbucks, Visa is somehow able to check your account balance, verify your pin-code and send a confirmation to the terminal.
 How could that possibly work with SAP FI + SAP PI?

 None of those achievements was the result of magic or supernatural abilities.
-All of those companies invest enormous efforts and money to design and build they own solutions that have no SPRO/configuration client to simplify things for consultants and furthermore they are specially made for one client.
+All of those companies invest enormous efforts and money to design and build their own solutions that have no SPRO/configuration client to simplify things for consultants and furthermore they are specially made for one client.

 Big Data itself was only a by-product of Google, and it reshaped the IT industry after they published this article in 2003.
 Google solved the problem of how to handle significant amounts of heterogeneous data by a large number of cheap commodity servers.